kohheepeace/alpinejs-window-confirm/README.md

 ## Realworld example with Tailwind

-And this is code which is shown in Intro with tailwind. https://stackblitz.com/edit/web-platform-nwc4sm
+And this is a confirm modal with tailwind which is shown in Intro section. https://stackblitz.com/edit/web-platform-nwc4sm

 ## Refs